GaijinEntertainment/quirrel/doc/source/reference/language/destructuring_assignment.rst

    print(y) // => 777
    print(q) // => 3

-If default value is provided it will be used if slot does not exist in source object.
+If a default value is provided it will be used if the slot does not exist in the source object.
-If no default value is given and slot with this name/index is missing, a runtime erro will be raised.
+If no default value is given and a slot with this name/index is missing, a runtime error will be raised.
 Comma separators are optional.